-To assess safety and tolerability at increasing dose levels of IO-202 in successive cohorts of participants with relapsed or refractory monocytic AML and CMML in order to estimate the maximum tolerated dose (MTD) or maximum administered dose (MAD) and select the recommended Phase 2 dose (RP2D) and dose schedule as monotherapy.
+To assess safety and tolerability at increasing dose levels of IO-202 as monotherapy and in combination with Azacitidine in successive cohorts of participants with relapsed or refractory AML with monocytic differentiation and CMML in order to estimate the maximum tolerated dose (MTD) or maximum administered dose (MAD) and select the recommended Phase 2 dose (RP2D) and dose schedule as monotherapy and combination therapy.

-A Phase 1, Multicenter, Open-Label, Dose-Escalation and Expansion Study of Intravenously Administered IO-202 in Patients With Relapsed/Refractory Acute Myeloid Leukemia (AML) and Chronic Myelomonocytic Leukemia (CMML)
+A Phase 1, Multicenter, Open-Label, Dose-Escalation and Expansion Study of Intravenously Administered IO-202 and IO-202 Plus Azacitidine in Patients With Relapsed/Refractory Acute Myeloid Leukemia (AML) and Chronic Myelomonocytic Leukemia (CMML)

-This is a Phase 1, Multicenter, Open-Label, Dose-Escalation and Dose Expansion Study to Evaluate the Safety, Tolerability, Pharmacokinetics, Pharmacodynamics, and Clinical Activity Study of IO-202 as Monotherapy in Relapsed/Refractory Acute Myeloid Leukemia (AML) Patients with Monocytic Differentiation and in Relapsed/Refractory Chronic Myelomonocytic Leukemia (CMML) Patients.
+This is a Phase 1, Multicenter, Open-Label, Dose-Escalation and Dose Expansion Study to Evaluate the Safety, Tolerability, Pharmacokinetics, Pharmacodynamics, and Clinical Activity Study of IO-202 as Monotherapy and in combination with Azacitidine in Relapsed/Refractory Acute Myeloid Leukemia (AML) Patients with Monocytic Differentiation and in Relapsed/Refractory Chronic Myelomonocytic Leukemia (CMML) Patients.

-AML M5 AML M4 AML, Nos Acute Myelogenous Leukemia in Relapse Myelomonocytic Leukemia, Chronic Monocytic Myelomonocytic Leukemia Leukemia, Myeloid Leukemia, Myelomonocytic, Acute Leukemia, Myelomonocytic, Chronic Leukemia, Myeloid, Acute IO-202 Dose Escalation IO-202 Dose Expansion Dose Escalation Dose Expansion
+AML M5 AML M4 AML, Nos Acute Myelogenous Leukemia in Relapse Myelomonocytic Leukemia, Chronic Monocytic Myelomonocytic Leukemia Leukemia, Myeloid Leukemia, Myelomonocytic, Acute Leukemia, Myelomonocytic, Chronic Leukemia, Myeloid, Acute Azacitidine IO-202 and Azacitidine

 You can join if…